sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/piece-store.md

 When running Greenfield SP in your local machine, you can use local disk to test SP basic functions.
 The default storage path for root user is `/var/piecestore` and `~/.piecestore/local` for ordinary users in Linux and macOS.
 In Windows system, the default path is `C:/piecestore/local`.

 Local storage is usually only used to help users understand how Greenfield SP works and to give users an experience on the basic features of Greenfield SP.
 The created PieceStore storage can only be used on a single machine.
 This is not recommended in production environment.

+### Memory

+Memory type can be used to test all PieceStore interfaces in memory.
+It's convenient for unit test or e2e test.